Covid 19 coronavirus: Half of those infected with virus might not even know it

 A number of factors can influence the daily tally of new Covid-19 cases, from when the tests were processed, to when the public health board was notified of the new cases, rather than when someone fell ill.

-The Ministry of Health now includes probable cases of the virus in the daily count of confirmed cases as part of standard practise in infectious disease tracking, Baker said.
+The Ministry of Health now includes probable cases of the virus in the daily count of confirmed cases as part of standard practice in infectious disease tracking, Baker said.

 "In an epidemiological outbreak it's important to identify people who have symptoms and are a probable case of coronavirus," he said.